History of Wichita

-The Beech (now Hawker Beechcraft Corporation) and Cessna companies continue today, as does Learjet (now Bombardier Aerospace Learjet), founded by William Lear in the mid 1960s.
+The Beech and Cessna companies (now Textron Aviation) continue today, as does Learjet (now Bombardier Aerospace Learjet), founded by William Lear in the mid 1960s.
 It was through the efforts of these aviation pioneers that Wichita earned the title of "Air Capital of the World."
 With all companies still located in Wichita, that title firmly remains today.
 Cessna, Bombardier Aerospace Learjet and Raytheon supply more than half of the world's general aviation and military aircraft.
 Boeing supplies two-thirds of the world's commercial airliners.

 The Entrepreneurial Spirit Lives On!

 It was not only aviation that established Wichita as a hotbed of entrepreneurship.
 Many other Wichita business leaders have made their mark too.
 W.C.
 Coleman, a name synonymous worldwide with camping and outdoor recreational equipment, produced his first Coleman lantern in Wichita in 1914.